Uwami-Mgxekwa/Uwami-Mgxekwa/README.md

 ## About Me

 <p>Java Developer with a love for UI Design.
-I enjoy building applications and also creating beautiful and intuitive user interfaces. </p>
+I enjoy building applications and creating beautiful, intuitive interfaces. </p>

 ---